labra/ShExcala/README.md

 ## Usage

-See [the link](https://github.com/labra/ShExcala/wiki) on how to use ShExcala from the command line.
+See [this link](https://github.com/labra/ShExcala/wiki) on how to use ShExcala from the command line.

 ## Links